Swing Trading vs. Scalping: Which One is More Profitable?

 5. Which trading platform is best for swing trading and scalping?

-For swing trading, platforms like TradingView and ThinkorSwim are ideal.
-For scalping, low-latency brokers like NinjaTrader and Interactive Brokers are preferred.
+For swing trading, TradingView and ThinkorSwim are top choices.
+If you’re into scalping, go for low-latency brokers like NinjaTrader and Interactive Brokers.